srprash/opentelemetry-dotnet-contrib/README.md

 This repository is great for community supported components.
 Vendor specific code that requires a higher supportability guarantees needs to be placed in vendor's repository.
-Packages in vendor repositories would be prefixed with the vendor name to signify the difference from community-supported components.
+Packages in vendor repositories would be prefixed with the vendor name to signify the difference from community-supported components..